Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Introduction

-Contrasting optical systems, in configurations of ultracold atoms the intrinsic losses are slow on their characteristic timescales.
-These systems offer in general all-round controllable set-ups, well isolated from the environment and with a great adaptability of the microscopic parameters through external fields.
-Controlled losses can therefore be introduced by engineering additional dissipation, giving good control over the relative importance of dissipative and Hamiltonian dynamics.
-One particular experimental implementation of a lossy atomic system was realized on a cigar-shaped BEC, tightly confined along $x$- and $y$-axis, in a periodic potential along the $z$-direction \cite{labouvie_bistability_2016}.
-Particle losses around one potential minimum in the centre were here induced by ionizing atoms with a focused electron beam.
-Tunneling from the highly occupied wells on both sides towards the dissipative site provides an effective drive.
+While dissipation times in photonic systems are often similar to other relevant timescales \cite{walls_quantum_2008,carusotto_quantum_2013,noh_quantum_2017,verstraelen_gaussian_2018,pieczarka_observation_2020}, the intrinsic losses in configurations of ultracold atoms are slow on their characteristic timescales.
+They offer in general all-round controllable set-ups, well isolated from the environment and with a great adaptability of the microscopic parameters through external fields.
+Additional losses can therefore be introduced by externally engineering dissipation, giving good control over the relative importance of dissipative and Hamiltonian dynamics.
+One particular experimental implementation of a lossy atomic system was realized on a cigar-shaped BEC, tightly confined along $x$- and $y$-axis, in a periodic potential along the $z$-direction \cite{labouvie_negative_2015,labouvie_bistability_2016,benary_experimental_2022}.
+Particle losses around one potential minimum in the centre were induced by ionizing atoms with a focused electron beam.
+Tunneling from a large sequence of highly occupied wells towards the dissipative site provide an effective drive that leads to long-lived steady states.
+Evidence for a first order phase transition was observed in this setup.